nais/handbook/docs/welcome/nais-manifest-eng.md

 We have a great degree of freedom both as individuals and as a team.
 Within our assignment, we as a team choose which challenges we want to focus on and how we will solve these.
 As members of the team, we choose which tasks we want to participate in.
-This gives us a varied everyday life, and ownership to the things we work on.
+This gives us a varied day to day life, and ownership of the things we work on.

 ### Technology
 At NAIS, we try to always choose the best tool for the job.